amithbhaskar/My_Resources/SQL_Server_SSIS.md

 # SQL Server / SSIS
 Last Updated on : 12 May 2019

 Microsoft SQL Server is a relational database management system developed by Microsoft.
-As a database server, it is a software product with the primary function of storing and retrieving data as requested by other software applications—which may run either on the same computer or on another computer across a network (including the Internet).
+As a database server, it is a software product with the primary function of storing and retrieving data as requested by other software applications, which may run either on the same computer or on another computer across a network (including the Internet).

 ## Contents
 [SQL Server Features](#sql-server-features)